arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-micropython/giga-micropython.md

 ## Installation

+Following the steps below will install MicroPython on the **M7** core.

+***Please note that after this installation is complete, your board will no longer be detected as an Arduino device.
+In order to go back to using the Arduino programming environment, you need to reset the board.
+This is simply done by double tapping the reset button.***

 **1.** Download the [GIGAR1_MP_FW.dfu](/resources/firmware/GIGAR1_MP_FW.dfu) firmware (latest firmware is always available at the [MicroPython with Arduino](/micropython/) page).

 **2.** Download the [dfu-util](https://dfu-util.sourceforge.net/) tool, or install via Brew (or other package managers).
 Make sure it is in your PATH.